OIRL/noteleDHM-Tool/README.md

 # Support

 If you use noteleDHM and find a bug, please contact us via email and we will address the problem.
-Our emails are opticalimagingresearchlab@gmail.com, catrujilla@eafit.edu.co, adoblas@memphis.edu.
+Our emails are:

+opticalimagingresearchlab@gmail.com

+catrujilla@eafit.edu.co

+adoblas@memphis.edu